Keshav-Aggarwal/Advanced-Lane-Finding-Project/ReadMe.md

 ### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this in returnHighlightedLane function and the result is in below cells.
+I implemented this in `returnHighlightedLane()` function (cell above) and the result is in below cells.

 ```python